Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Safety: Driver details and GPS tracking shared

-- Availability: Usually 3-5 minute wait times in central Bangkok
+- Availability: Usually 3 to 5 minute wait times in central Bangkok

 Taxi Guidelines: